bitnami/charts/_docs/authoring-kubernetes-manifests.md

           timeoutSeconds: 1
 ```

-Because we want the Pod to start receiving traffic as soon as it's ready a lower `initialDelaySeconds` value is used in the `readinessProbe`.
+Because we want the Pod to start receiving traffic as soon as it's ready a lower `initialDelaySeconds` value is specified.

 A lower `timeoutSeconds` ensures that the Pod does not receive any traffic as soon as it becomes unresponsive.
-If the failure was temporary, the Pod resumes normal functioning after it has recovered for the error.
+If the failure was temporary, the Pod would resume normal functioning after it has recovered.

 ### Lifecycle hooks

-To terminate a container Kubernetes sends the `TERM` signal to `PID 1` of the container and if container was not terminated within a 10 second grace period a `KILL` signal sent to forcefully terminate the container.
+To terminate a container Kubernetes sends the `TERM` signal to `PID 1` of the container and if container is not terminated within a 10 second grace period a `KILL` signal is sent to forcefully terminate the container.
 In most cases this default behaviour is sufficient for the graceful termination of the daemons and processes running inside the container.

-In some cases the containerized application may expect some custom termination sequence for its clean and graceful termination.
-For such cases the lifecycle field can be setup to define a command that should be executed before the default container termination behaviour is executed.
+However, in some containerized applications may expect a custom termination sequence for its clean and graceful termination.
+For such cases a `preStop` hook can be setup to define a command that should be executed before the default container termination behaviour is executed.

-One such example is the NGINX daemon which expects the `QUIT` signal to initiate a clean shutdown of the daemon and can be achieved by setting up a `preStop` hook to initiate the shutdown with the command `nginx -s quit`.
+For example, the NGINX daemon expects the `QUIT` signal to initiate a clean shutdown of the daemon.
+This can be achieved by setting up a `preStop` hook to initiate the shutdown with the command `nginx -s quit`.

-The following snippet demonstrates the use of a lifecycle hook.
+The following snippet demonstrates the use of a `preStop` lifecycle hook.

 ```yaml
 apiVersion: v1